jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 :::

 Here we have added two event listeners.
-The first detects whether the mouse has been clicked in the browser window and if so, hides the mouse pointed and locks it to the canvas using `.requestPointerLock()`.
-The second uses the `.mouseMove()` method which we will now write to return the $x$ and $y$ coordinates (in pixels) of the mouse pointer.
+The first detects whether the mouse has been clicked in the browser window and if so, hides the mouse pointed and locks it to the canvas using `requestPointerLock()`.
+The second uses the `mouseMove()` method which we will now write to return the $x$ and $y$ coordinates (in pixels) of the mouse pointer.

 :::{admonition} Task
 :class: tip